Welcome to the PLU American Chemical Society Student Affiliate Chapter (a.k.a. 'Chem Club')

 The PLU Chem Club hosts an annual Desserts and Demos chemistry event every spring.
 Prospective Lutes enjoy liquid nitrogen ice cream and desserts, hands-on chemistry activities, and to watch flashy chemical demonstrations performed by PLU Chem faculty.

-Contact one of the officers below if you are interested in helping out.
+Contact firstname.lastname@example.org if you are interested in helping out.

 Puget Sound ACS Local Section Activities